-You can send bulk emails in two ways:
+You can send mass emails in two ways:

 Before you start sending email blasts, you must have a solid marketing strategy at hand.
 For that, you need to define your sales goals.
 Your business goals can be to drive sales, increase brand awareness, nurture leads, engage customers, or increase customer lifetime value.

 Consider categorizing email subscribers based on their location, purchase history, industry, job function, interests, and stage in the sales funnel.
 You can use your email marketing tool and send personalized emails to each segment.
 Turning to segmentation can fetch you great results and keep your emails hyper-targeted.

 Emails with personalized subject lines have 50% higher open rates.
 Therefore, try to personalize your marketing emails.
 It is the best way to send mass emails.
 Most email marketing tools let you create email templates with variables such as a prospect’s first name.
 When you send the email, the recipient’s first name will appear in the email, thereby adding a personal touch to your email blasts.

 4. Use a real sender address

 Instead of a ‘do-not-reply’ address, use a real ‘from’ email address.
 It’s preferable to make your email recipients feel like they’re communicating with an actual person.
 Don’t you think a person is more likely to engage with emails from a real person rather than ones from a bot?
 Whenever you are in such a dilemma, step into your recipients’ shoes, and you will get your answer.

 When writing the subject lines of your email, remember that you should optimize it for mobile devices.
 According to emailmonday.com, mobile will account for up to 77 percent of email opens, depending on your target group.
 So, you have to optimize your email for mobile devices.
 Here’s what you must do,